ffakih5/Travelmate/README.md

 _WHEN I click the bookmark icon_

-_THEN I am can add my searches to the “my countries list”__
+_THEN I can add my searches to the “my countries list”__

 _WHEN I VIEW my countries_